SahanUday/ProtoMCP/README.md

 ---

 ProtoMCP is a browser-based inspector for MCP servers.
 Point it at any MCP server — local or remote — and you get a full UI to browse tools, prompts, and resources, fire requests, and watch every JSON-RPC exchange in real time.

-No extensions, no config files, no local setup required.
+## Why ProtoMCP?

+- **Browser-only** — No native app, no extensions, no localhost stdio gaps
+- **Multi-server** — Connect 13+ public MCP servers in a single workspace
+- **Real-time trace** — Watch every JSON-RPC exchange live (Claude Desktop doesn't show this)
+- **Zero-config introspection** — Auto-discovers tools, prompts, resources from schemas

 ## What it does